C2DH/playing-ranke-two-stack/README.md

 marugoto:>do-import /home/lit-demo my-demo false
 ```

 This will create a new hidden folder with the alias you specified.
-To see hidden folders use command-shift-dot on Mac and the folder-view-menu on Windows.
+To see hidden folders use command-shift-dot on Mac or the folder-view-menu on Windows.

 ### Open web app and start playing
 In your browser go to: http://localhost:8088 to start playing.
 Use the credentials you created with the shell earlier to log in.